“To better understand teaching and learning through discipline based inquiry.”

-Proposals must be submitted electronically (see Proposal Submission Process below) to the Center for Teaching and Learning (email@example.com) no later than 3:00 PM on Thursday, November 1, 2018.
+Proposals must be submitted electronically (see Proposal Submission Process below) to the Center for Teaching and Learning no later than 3:00 PM on Monday, November 30, 2020.
 To be considered for funding, you must include a letter of support from your college dean as part of your proposal.

 As we are all aware, the state budget cuts have impacted almost all entities on campus, and the Scholarship of Teaching and Learning (SoTL) Grants program is no exception.
 The Committee recommends that grant seekers write their budgets with the recent budget issues in mind (for example, in 2009 the state allowed spending on salary but not equipment or travel; while you are free to include budget items for non-salary, be aware of possible changing state guidelines during the year).
 In addition, all projects may be subject to budget adjustments made by the committee or by the Academic Affairs Budget Office, especially in light of state budget freezes or spending moratoria.
-You may choose to submit a one-year or two-year budget for your project.
-If you choose a one-year budget, it is understandable that some project work may extend beyond the end of the fiscal year.
-However, all year one funds must be expended by May 30, 2019.
-For two-year projects, all year two funds must be expended by May 30, 2020.
-Typically, most proposals ask for summer stipends, which would be disbursed on May 15, 2019 (funding for other budget items will be disbursed on January 15, 2019). (*NOTE: The requirements contained in this section supercede any other requirements or limitations below.)
+All 2020-2021 SoTL projects should be so-called "one-year" projects to be completed within this current academic year (i.e., all funds disbursed and spent prior to June 30, 2021) .
+Exceptionally, travel will be allowed to be included and will be deferred until the following year (2021-2022).
+Typically, most proposals ask for summer stipends, which would be disbursed on May 15, 2021 (funding for other budget items will be disbursed on January 15, 2021). (*NOTE: The requirements contained in this section supersede any other requirements or limitations below.)
 Please be sure to also review the Budget Guidelines page for additional information.

 The purpose of the SoTL Grants program is twofold: